Maritime Liens

 Claims Based on Maritime Liens

 A maritime lien constitutes a proprietary right against the vessel itself and against any freight that may be due to the vessel.
 The holder of such a right may exercise the lien by arresting the ship and, where necessary, selling it and satisfying the claim from the proceeds of sale.
-Where the ship falls within the jurisdiction of the admiralty courts of the United Kingdom, the maritime lien may be enforced through judicial arrest.

 Maritime liens represent one of the most effective legal mechanisms by which an injured party may secure its claim by taking control of the vessel as security for the enforcement of its rights.
-The existence of a maritime lien is independent of the ownership of the vessel and continues to attach to the ship itself.
-A change in ownership does not affect the validity of the lien.
-Likewise, the bankruptcy of the shipowner does not affect the existence of the maritime lien, which remains enforceable in favor of its holder.
+A maritime lien exists independently of the vessel’s ownership and continues to attach to the ship itself.

 Upon the sale of the vessel and distribution of the proceeds among creditors, the holder of a maritime lien enjoys priority over other creditors.